Blotch3D/Blotch3D/README.md

 The provided custom shader files are already compiled in the Blotch3D delivery from GitHub.
 The shader source code (HLSL) can be found in the Blotch3D Content/Effects folder.
 It is just the original MonoGame BasicEffect shader code with a few lines added.
-The "make\_effects.bat" file in the Blotch3D source folder builds them, but first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
+If for some reason you want to recompile the effects, use the "make\_effects.bat" file in the Blotch3D source folder to build them.
+But first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 Setting and dynamically changing a sprite's scale, orientation, and position
 ============================================================================